SergiusTheBest/plog/README.md

 Plog is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
 You can freely use it in your commercial or opensource software.

 # Version history
+- New: Introduce `PLOG_ENABLE_WCHAR_INPUT` macro to control wide string support
+- New #63: Add support for managed `System::String^`
+- New #61: Add missing macros for logging with severity NONE
+- Fix #59: Unable to build [NativeEOLConverter](#nativeeolconverter)/[UTF8Converter](#utf8converter) using Visual Studio
+- Fix #58: Use WriteConsoleW instead of global setlocale for writing unicode into windows console
+- Fix #55: Mention about linking to `iconv` on macOS
+- Fix: `IF_LOG` macro didn't work for curly braces blocks

 ## Version 1.1.3 (TBD)